 Correspondence will be delivered on FB and we also send official club information via email such as upcoming rally and clinic information.

 Committee meetings are held monthly usually the week after each Sunday rally.
 All members are welcome to attend.
-Committee positions are elected during the AGM (Annual General Meeting) which was held in January 2016, all committee members must be financial members of the club.
+Committee positions are elected during the AGM (Annual General Meeting) which is held in January 2018, all committee members must be financial members of the club.

 An email & FB message is sent out to all members about 3 weeks before a rally which has information such as instructors, lesson formats and closing date.
 Rally bookings will be viaGlobal Entries onLIne.
 Bookings are accepted on a first in best dressed basis and must be accompanied by full payment.
 You can book in for either one lesson (AM or PM) or two lessons (one AM & one PM).

 Once you have booked into a rally we will email out lesson times, rally jobs, stable allocation (if requested) and any other relevant information on the Wednesday or Thursday before the rally.

 If a member books into a rally and withdraws prior to closing date – a refund will be given.
 If a member books into a rally and withdraws after the closing date, a refund will be given only if a vet or doctors certificate can be presented.
 If withdrawing on the Friday/Saturday prior to rally or on the morning of the rally please contact the nominated Rally Coordinator’s mobile as listed on the rally form (please refrain from emailing or Facebooking as it is unlikely to be read after hours leading up to rally).

 Attending a Rally: